Suryadeep-bhujel/machine-june/README.md

 - Create your own repo for the project in any git platform with public access,
 - Checkout With your Repo URL in git repo of project in  your local machine,
 -  push the code
-### Now Update 2 Apis,
+### Now Update Apis,
-- Go to api path in api.php, there are already 2 api is registered , update both of theirs logics in controller.
+- Go to api path in api.php, there are already few apis are registered , update all of them with  theirs logics in controller.
 - Basic Hints are given inside both method.
+- Commented api and method is not required to resolve
+- Follow maximum level of laravel standard

  ## Now